Graham's Stock Grades

 The preset links below will open the Advanced Graham Screener with the required Graham Ratings selected.

-Optional rating for Public-Utilities and Financial Enterprises.
+Substitute rating for Public-Utilities and Financial Enterprises.

 See Graham's notes on position sizing across stock grades.

-70% when adjusted for Bond Yields and Interest Rates.
+Requires adjustment for Bond Yields and Interest Rates.

 Requires a positive EPS (TTM), the only non-annual figure.

 Requires adjustment for Inflation; uses three-year averages.